nicholaswmin/automap/.github/CONTRIBUTING.md

 ## Testing

-Unit, integration and performance tests *must* be separate.
+Unit, integration and performance tests *must* be kept separate.
 The entire unit-test suite in particular *must* run in `< 2 seconds`, at most.

 [Functional code][func-req] *must* have 100% test coverage.